-The Associate of Science Degree requires the AGEC-Sciences (AGEC-S) general education block of 35-38 credits.
+The Associate of Science Degree requires the AGÉC-Sciences (AGEC-S) general education block of 35-38 credits.
 The AGEC-S satisfies programs with rigorous mathematics and science requirements.
 The AGEC-S requires a minimum of MAT221 Analytical Geometry and Calculus I or higher math course, transferable to ASU, NAU and UA, plus 32 credits from specific AGEC categories.
 Refer to the AGEC Course List in this catalog or at aztransfer.com/generaleducation/.

-ENG101 College Composition I (3) © College Composition II (4) © College Co
+ENG101 College Composition I (3) © a ENG102 College Composition II (3) © a